-Conclusions: These findings point to the possibility that quantitative muscle ultrasound could be beneficial in identifying muscle changes associated with diabetic peripheral neuropathy.
-It is necessary to conduct additional studies to verify the results in larger samples of diabetic patients.
+Conclusions: These findings suggest that quantitative muscle ultrasound could be beneficial in identifying muscle changes associated with diabetic peripheral neuropathy.
+However, additional studies are necessary to verify the results in larger samples of diabetic patients.

-Keywords: Neuromuscular Ultrasound; Muscle Thickness; Diabetic Peripheral Neuropathy; Diabetic patients.
+Keywords: Diabetic Peripheral Neuropathy; Neuromuscular Ultrasound; Muscle Thickness.